dipunm/dnd-game/README.md

 - `public/`
   - Contains non React static files and the entry html file

+### Typescript
 This project is written using typescript for both the client and server logic.

+### Server and Socket<!-- autolink prevention -->.io
 The server code runs on port 8888 and is accessed using the [proxy feature of create-react-app](https://create-react-app.dev/docs/proxying-api-requests-in-development/).

 This project uses [socket.io](https://socket.io/) and all client-server communications are implemented using _real-time, bidirectional and event-based communication._

+### styled components
+Css is implemented using [styled components](styled-components.com/).
+If you use vscode, the [vscode-styled-components](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components) extension is recommended to help with syntax highlighting and autocomplete.

 ## Available Scripts